 The Bottom Line

-Taxes can be a stressful time, particularly during the COVID-19 crisis.
+Taxes can be a stressful time, especially when it comes to cryptocurrency.
 If you need more time and are wondering how to file a tax extension, you can simply do it with Form 4868 either online or by mail, but you must still pay the tax that you owe on time to avoid interest and penalties.
-If you can't, the IRS has some options.
+If you can’t, the IRS has some options.

 If you’re struggling to calculate how much you owe, you may want to use a tool like ZenLedger to aggregate your transactions and simplify the process.
 You can use the same tool to help lower your tax bill in the current year using strategies like tax loss harvesting.